joabAM/spiTOcom/README.md

 # spiTOcom
-interface to RF24L01 with arduino to serial
+simple interface to RF24L01 with arduino to serial